saadBr/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4-lastlines : this script displays the last 10 lines of /etc/passwd.
 5-firstlines : this script displays the first 10 lines of /etc/passwd.
 6-third_line : this script displays the third line of file iacta.
+7-file : this script creates a file with special character.